Nepal Travel Information

 Medical insurance is essential, and should include air evacuation.
 All required medications should be taken into the country in their original packaging and accompanied by a signed and dated letter from a doctor detailing what they are and why they are needed.

-Restaurants and hotels may add 10% to bills, in which case no further tip is required.
-Otherwise, a 10% tip is customary in places that cater to tourists.
+Restaurants and hotels may add 10 percent to bills, in which case no further tip is required.
+Otherwise, a 10 percent tip is customary in places that cater to tourists.
 It is customary to tip guides and porters on treks.
 Elsewhere, gratuities are not expected but always appreciated.

 There are safety concerns in Nepal.
 Demonstrations and public gatherings should be avoided as there is a risk of violence.
 Due to previous bomb attacks and shootings in public places, including the main tourist areas of Kathmandu, Pokhara, and Lukla, as well as on popular trekking routes, visitors are warned to be particularly vigilant.

 Tourists have been involved in several violent incidents, with foreigners targeted in recent attacks in the Thamel district of Kathmandu.
 All visitors are advised to be cautious after dark and to stay in a group at night.

 There have been incidences of violent robbery against trekkers and there is an armed Maoist presence on many of the major trekking routes who demand a 'tax' before allowing trekkers to pass.